Elon Musk cannot keep Tesla pay package worth more than $55 billion, judge rules | News Channel 3-12

 McCormick concluded that the only suitable remedy was for Musk’s compensation package to be rescinded.
 “In the final analysis, Musk launched a self-driving process, recalibrating the speed and direction along the way as he saw fit,” she wrote.
 “The process arrived at an unfair price.
 And through this litigation, the plaintiff requests a recall.”

-Greg Varallo, a lead attorney for the shareholder plaintiff, praised McCormick’s decision to reverse the “absurdly outsized” Musk pay package for Musk.
+Greg Varallo, a lead attorney for the shareholder plaintiff, praised McCormick’s decision to reverse the “absurdly outsized” Musk pay package.

 “The fact that they lost this in Delaware court, it’s a jaw dropper,” said Wedbush Securities analyst Dan Ives.
 “It’s unprecedented, a ruling like this.
 I think going in investors thought it was just typical legal noise and nothing was going to come out about it.
 The fact that they went head to head with Tesla and Musk and the board and voided this, it’s a huge legal decision.”